scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

     Much of the production publication processes are hidden from scientific authors, with typesetting focused on cross-references, linking citations, ensuring citations have appropriate IDs (e.g. DOIs) as well as conversion to JATS XML (a NISO standard for archiving scientific articles), metadata preparation to [CrossRef](https://crossref.org), and archiving services like LOCKSS (<https://lockss.org>) and CLOCKSS (<https://clockss.org>).
     Additionally, the many proprietary services and tools to create both online and PDF outputs of the authors work that are nicely typeset for reading on the web or online.

-One goal of the MyST Markdown project is to _dramatically_ reduce these direct-publication costs[^zero-cost] and directly provide structured data as an output of authoring as well as the ability to export content in a variety of formats including HTML, PDF and JATS-XML (a NISO standard for archiving scientific articles).
+One goal of the MyST Markdown project is to _dramatically_ reduce these direct-publication costs[^zero-cost] and directly provide direct unfettered access to structured data as an output of authoring.
+The availability of this structured data directly enables exported content in a variety of formats including HTML, PDF and JATS-XML (a NISO standard for archiving scientific articles).
-In this article, we will demonstrate that having structured data throughout authoring leads to a number of novel reading and authoring experiences [e.g. @eg:hover], can provide new opportunities for reuse and quality checks when publishing [e.g. @eg:checks].
+In this article, we will demonstrate that having structured data throughout authoring can lead to a number of novel reading and authoring experiences [e.g. @eg:hover], and can provide new opportunities for reuse and quality checks when publishing [e.g. @eg:checks].
-Furthermore, these transformation processes can be run _continuously_ opening the possibilities for faster feedback [See @sec:continuous-science], iterative drafts, small tweaks and versioned improvements that otherwise would not be worth the time and cost.
+Furthermore, these transformation processes can be run _continuously_, opening the possibilities for faster feedback [See @sec:continuous-science], iterative drafts, small tweaks and versioned improvements that otherwise would not be worth the time and cost.

 [^zero-cost]:
     The cost of transforming author submissions to produce structured content and metadata should approach zero, at least for a subset of users.